mostafathemar/Attendance-System/README.md

 # Installation

-Clone the repo: git clone https://github.com/mostafathemar/Attendance-System Install Python packages: pip install tensorflow keras opencv-python numpy pandas mysql-connector-python
+Clone the repo: git clone https://github.com/mostafathemar/Attendance-System.
+Install Python packages: pip install tensorflow keras opencv-python numpy pandas mysql-connector-python:

-1. Set up your PHP, Laravel, and Flutter environments according to their respective official guides.
+  - Set up your PHP, Laravel, and Flutter environments according to their respective official guides.
-2. Set up your MySQL database and update the configuration in the application.
+  - Set up your MySQL database and update the configuration in the application.

 # Technical Details